zhmcclient/zhmc-ansible-modules/docs_source/development.rst

     * Merge the Pull Request (no review is needed).

-      Because this updates the ``stable_M.N`` branch, it triggers a docs build of its stable version.
-However, because the git tag for this version is not assigned yet, this docs build will show an incorrect version (a dev version based on the previous version tag).
-This will be fixed in a subsequent step.

-      **TBD: Verify the above on GitHub pages once established**

     * Delete the branch of the Pull Request (``release_M.N.U``)

 11. Checkout the branch you are releasing, update it from upstream, and delete the local